AllyYL/casestudy/src/projects/bloom.md

 <ul>
     <li>A single combined panel (which became visually dense)
     <li>Modal input flows (which broke interaction flow)
-    <li>A final split-screen model: CUI on the left for intent-setting, GUI on the right for live previews, sliders, and asset libraries.
+    <li>A final split-screen model: CUI for intent-setting, GUI for live previews, sliders, and material libraries.
 </ul><br>
 We also embedded common setup actions (e.g. avatar presets, measurement tools) upfront in the flow.<br><br>